 A high percentage of the error rate clearly indicates that the controlling of procurement functions lacks efficiency.
 This can lead to vendor disputes.Relevant Showcase Dashboard

-Keep your budgeting and assumptions realistic and accurate as possible to avoid unfavourable budget variance and, consequently, increase your expenses.Relevant Showcase Dashboard
+Keep your budgeting and assumptions as realistic and accurate as possible to avoid unfavourable budget variances and, consequently, increase your expenses.Relevant Showcase Dashboard

-Return on assets is an indicator of how profitable companies are in relation to their total assets.
-This financial KPI is calculated by dividing your net income by the total assets.
-The assets of a company include both, debt and equity.
+Return on assets indicates how profitable companies are in relation to their total assets.
+This financial KPI is calculated by dividing your net income by the total assets, including debt and equity.
 The increasing ROA is a good indication since it states that either the company is earning more money with the same account of assets or it generates equal profits with fewer assets required.
-This KPI is important to potential investors because it gives them a solid insight into how efficiently management is using their assets to generate earnings or in other words, how effectively they are converting investments into net income.Performance Indicators
+This KPI is important to potential investors because it gives them a solid insight into how efficiently management is using their assets to generate earnings or, in other words, how effectively they are converting investments into net income.Performance Indicators

 The higher the return on assets (ROA) the better, especially compared to other companies in the same industry.Relevant Showcase Dashboard

 Return on equity (ROE) measures how much profit your company generates for your shareholders.
-In other words, management often utilises it to measure how effectively a company is using its assets to create profits.
+In other words, management often utilises it to measure how effectively a company uses its assets to create profits.
 This metric can be calculated by dividing your company’s net income (minus dividends to preferred stocks) by your shareholder’s equity (excluding preferred shares).
-It is often used to compare the profitability among certain companies within the same industry.
-For example, if a tech company has a ROE of 20% compared to its peers that have an average of 17%, an investor can conclude that the management has above average results in using the assets to create profits.Performance Indicators
+It is often used to compare the profitability of certain companies within the same industry.
+For example, if a tech company has a ROE of 20% compared to its peers, which have an average of 17%, an investor can conclude that the management has above average results in using the assets to create profits.Performance Indicators

-The higher the return on equity, the more value you are generating for your shareholders.
+The higher the return on equity, the more value you generate for your shareholders.
 Keep in mind to compare the results within your industry.Relevant Showcase Dashboard

-Monitor EVA on a regular basis so that you get aware of the company’s wealth through assets and expenses in order to make better managerial decisions.Relevant Showcase Dashboard
+Monitor EVA regularly so that you become aware of the company’s wealth through assets and expenses to make better managerial decisions.Relevant Showcase Dashboard

 We continue our financial metrics examples with the employee satisfaction levels depicted through the net promoter score (NPS) in our visual on the right.
-This isn’t a financial KPI per se, but it’s important to keep employees and customers satisfied as the ultimate goal, since low satisfaction levels from both will end up in worse financial metrics.
-We have also visualised the development over the course of a year so you can also use it as a trend indicator.
+It shows how likely your employees will recommend your company as a place to work, and we have also visualised the development over the course of a year.
 That way, you can see which months have performed better or if you need some adjustments in your talent management processes.
-A quick trend overview, whether positive or negative, will enable you to immediately spot if your employees (or customers) are satisfied or not.
-Consequently, you can adjust your strategies, examine your data and people management, if you see that the satisfaction levels drop.Performance Indicators
+A quick trend overview, whether positive or negative, will enable you to immediately spot if your employees are satisfied.
+Consequently, you can adjust your strategies, and examine your data and people management, if you see that the satisfaction levels drop.Performance Indicators

 Use this metric to get a better overview of your people management processes, but dig deeper with other HR metrics in order to gain a complete overview.Relevant Showcase Dashboard

-The payroll headcount ratio is a metric you can calculate by dividing HR full-time positions with the total number of employees.
-You can include freelancers, part-time employees, and contractors, for example, to be able to evaluate, in the best possible manner, how well your company is utilising its workforce.
-This metric basically shows how many people are engaged in the payroll process in comparison to the total number of employees.
-If the ratio is rising, it means that you’re adding labor costs so it might make sense to keep an eye on this metric so that you don’t experience potential financial difficulties.Performance Indicators
+The payroll headcount ratio is a metric you can calculate by dividing HR full-time positions by the total number of employees.
+You can include freelancers, part-time employees, and contractors, for example, to evaluate, in the best possible manner, how well your company is utilising its workforce.
+This metric shows how many people are engaged in the payroll process compared to the total number of employees.
+If the ratio is rising, it means you’re adding labour costs, so it might make sense to keep an eye on this metric so that you don’t experience potential financial difficulties.Performance Indicators

-Make sure your labor costs are well invested and bring positive financial gain.
-If you spend more than you earn, you need to reconsider your employment strategies.Relevant Showcase Dashboard
+Make sure your labour costs are well invested and bring positive financial gain.
+If you spend more than you earn, you must reconsider your employment strategies.Relevant Showcase Dashboard

 Setup only takes a few minutes.
 No credit card required!